easinyo/My_Portfolio/README.md

 # My_Portfolio
-This repo will contain all the project that I have work on.
+This repo will contain all the project that I have worked on.